 Diane Waller is Professor of Art Psychotherapy at Goldsmiths College, University of London and Visiting Professor in the Division of Psychological Medicine and Neuroscience at Imperial College, London.
-She is Vice-President of the International Society for Expression and Art Therapy, a council member of the World Psychiatric Association's Section on Art and Psychiatry, and Honorary President of the British Association of Art Therapists.
-Diane is a United-Kingdom-Council-for-Psychotherapy-registered group analyst, and her research interests and publications are in the sociology of professions in UK and Europe, art and group psychotherapy, intercultural therapy, addiction and progressive illness.
-Diane was formerly Chair of the Arts Therapists Board of the Council for Professions Supplementary to Medicine, and of our Education and Training Committee.
+She is Vice-President of the International Society for Expression and Art Therapy, a council member of the World Psychiatric Association's Section on Art and Psychiatry, Hon.
+President of the British Association of Art Therapists.
+Diane is a UKCP registered group analyst, and her research interests and publications are in sociology of professions in UK and Europe, art and group psychotherapy, intercultural therapy, addiction and progressive illness.
+Diane was formerly Chair of the Arts Therapists Board at CPSM, and of our Education and Training Committee.
 She was awarded an OBE for Services to Healthcare in June 2007.